 The Treasurer may also seek reimbursement of the employer portion of the benefit payment from the employer contributions made by SAPOL which are deposited into the Police Employer Account.
 Employer contributions are based on a percentage of salary at rates based on actuarial valuations.
-The rate for 2020-2021 was 22 percent.
+The rate for 2021-2022 was 22 percent.

-For 2020-2021 the Police Employer Account's and the Fund's prescribed proportions of benefit payments for members of the Scheme were 76 percent and 24 percent respectively in accordance with the recommendations of Esther Conway, FIAA and Mark Nelson, FIAA in the Actuarial Report as at 30 June 2020.
+For 2021-2022 the Police Employer Account's and the Fund's prescribed proportions of benefit payments for members of the Scheme were 76 percent and 24 percent respectively in accordance with the recommendations of Esther Conway, FIAA and Mark Nelson, FIAA in the Actuarial Report as at 30 June 2020.

-The review scheduled for the 2020/2021 financial year with the balance sheet date of 30 June 2020 was completed by Mercer Consulting on 30 June 2021 and concludes that the Police Employer Account's and the Fund's prescribed proportions of benefit payments for members of the Scheme were to be retained at 76 percent and 24 percent respectively.
+The review completed for the 2020/2021 financial year with the balance sheet date of 30 June 2020 was completed by Mercer Consulting on 30 June 2021 and concluded that the Police Employer Account's and the Fund's prescribed proportions of benefit payments for members of the Scheme were to be retained at 76 percent and 24 percent respectively.
+The next triennial valuation is to be performed as at 30 June 2023.

-For the year ended 30 June 2021 \$22.3 million (\$22.6 million in 2019-2020) was deposited into the Police Employer Account in relation to employer contributions on behalf of members.
+For the year ended 30 June 2022 \$18.2 million (\$22.3 million in 2020-2021) was deposited into the Police Employer Account in relation to employer contributions on behalf of members.

 Since 30 June 1994 the Government adopted a policy of fully funding its superannuation liabilities with a target of achieving full funding by 2034.
 This will require contributions at levels higher than the current employer contributions to meet the accruing liability for current employees.
-For the year ended 30 June 2021 the Government transferred a further \$83.7 million (\$72.7 million in 2019-2020) to the Police Employer Account to meet liabilities in respect of the Scheme.
+For the year ended 30 June 2022 the Government transferred a further \$53.2 million (\$83.7 million in 2020-2021) to the Police Employer Account to meet liabilities in respect of the Scheme.